Indigenous employment: quality, not quantity

 Closing the gap in Indigenous employment will require businesses to create sustainable opportunities that provide meaningful careers, says Adrian Appo.
 Only then will the numbers follow.

 Adrian Appo is bullish about his views on Indigenous issues.
 And right now he is thinking about how businesses can support Indigenous Australians to build meaningful careers.
-In an interview with SVA Consulting, Appo, the CEO of Ganbina, an employment and training organisation based in Shepparton, shares his belief that businesses today have the opportunity to make a lasting impact; however, they must focus on the end game – on turning lives around.
+In an interview with SVA Consulting, Appo, the Founding CEO of Ganbina, an employment and training organisation based in Shepparton, shares his belief that businesses today have the opportunity to make a lasting impact; however, they must focus on the end game – on turning lives around.
 “Organisations need to look beyond the numbers and develop quality programs and opportunities that support Indigenous employees to succeed,” explains Appo.
 “Once this happens, and Indigenous people are supported to develop meaningful careers, the numbers will follow.”

 Setting the scene: it’s about quality, not quantity